wytee64/Bible_in_52/README.md

 # BibleIn52

 BibleIn52 is a comprehensive Bible reading tracker app designed to help users complete the Bible in 52 weeks.
-It combines a structured reading plan with progress tracking, statistics, calendar view, and reminders to encourage daily engagement.
+It combines a structured reading plan with progress tracking, statistics,  and reminders to encourage daily engagement.

 ## Features